nextcloud-libraries/webpack-vue-config/README.md

 module.exports = webpackConfig
 ```
 ### Replace/edit existing rule
-All the rules are available indiidually on the `@nextcloud/webpack-vue-config/rules` file.
+All the rules are available individually on the `@nextcloud/webpack-vue-config/rules` file.
 You can import them and use the one you want.

 If you want to overrride a rule that is already provided by this package, you can use the following to replace it: